Student Dress Policy

 - Neatness of lockers, desks, and other school materials

-- Care of and prompt return of library books (Damaged or lost books require a fine or replacement cost.)
+- Care of and prompt return of library books (A 5 cent per day fee will be charged for overdue books.
+Damaged or lost books require a fine or replacement cost.)

 - Asking permission to enter the library, go to the washrooms, etc.